 Often, crime victims do not come forward to report abuse until after a substantial amount of time has passed.
-However, the Commonwealth of Pennsylvania’s statute of limitations restricts the time a victim can file a lawsuit against the responsible parties.
+The Commonwealth of Pennsylvania’s statute of limitations in civil cases restricts the time a victim can file a lawsuit against the responsible parties.
 Because every personal injury case is different, it is important that each case be carefully analyzed by an experienced crime victim personal injury lawyer at the earliest opportunity.

 Two Year Statute of Limitations

 As in most states, the statute of limitations in civil cases in Pennsylvania is two years.
 In most cases, this means that victims have two years from the date of their injury to file a civil lawsuit.
 However, the statute of limitations is different for minors.
 VICTIMS WHO WERE MINORS WHEN THEY WERE INJURED HAVE TWO YEARS FROM THE DATE THEY TURN 18 TO FILE A LAWSUIT.

 Statute of Limitations in Child Sex Abuse Cases

 In 2002, the Pennsylvania legislature extended the statute of limitations for victims of child sex abuse.
 Previously, victims had five years after their 18th birthdays to file a lawsuit.
 The 2002 amendment extended that by seven years, meaning victims who were sexually abused as minors now have until their 30th birthdays.
 This special statute of limitations is not retroactive, so it does not apply to victims who turned 18 before its enactment in 2002.

 In Pennsylvania, there is currently a motion to extend this statute of limitations.
 Learn more here.